bodleian/ora_data_model/data_model_conventions-2.1.md

 ## Field value conventions

 Contents:
+- Keys should always be set
-- Where a value is not set
+- Where a scalar value is not set
 - Boolean or trinary values
 - Date values
 - Date/time values